olegriabtsev/TelegramBotCurrencyConverter/README.md

 * `/start` - Greets a user
 * `/help` - Prints all available information with supported commands with a short description
 * `/currencies` - Prints a list of supported currencies
-* `/convert` - Starts converting currencies from based on chosen currency
+* `/convert` - Starts converting currencies based on chosen currency

 ## Examples